Author, Andrew Gibson

 - The cost is a combination of exchange rates and transfer fees.

-- Currency brokers can normally beat the banks in terms of cost, but rates and fees vary depending on the amount.
+- Currency brokers can normally beat the banks in terms of cost.

 - If a currency broker is Authorised by the FCA, it is required to use safeguarded client accounts.